nolanderc/kattis-client/README.md

 #### The `kattis.yml` file

-This YAML file you may configure how the template is built, which files are submitted, and so on:
+In this YAML file you may configure how the template is built, which files are submitted, and so on:

 | Field       | Description                                                  |